OpenLineage/OpenLineage/spec/OpenLineage.md

 The OpenLineage API defines events to capture the lifecycle of a *Run* for a given *Job*.
 When a *job* is being *run*, we capture metadata by sending run events when the state of the job transitions to a different state.
 We might observe different aspects of the job run at different stages.
-This means that different metadata might be collected in each event during the lyfecycle of a run.
+This means that different metadata might be collected in each event during the lifecycle of a run.
-All metadata is additive. for example, if more inputs or outputs are detected as the job is running we might send additional events specifically for those datasets without re-emiting previously observed inputs or outputs.
+All metadata is additive. for example, if more inputs or outputs are detected as the job is running we might send additional events specifically for those datasets without re-emitting previously observed inputs or outputs.
 Example:
  - When the run starts, we collect the following Metadata:
     - Run Id